 The THERMAL ENERGY STORAGE (TES) tank is a naturally stratified thermal accumulator that allows the storage of chilled water produced during off-peak periods.
 A TES tank reduces the operational cost and the required capacity of cooling plants, increasing the efficiency of the cooling plant and reducing the capital cost.

 The Stratified Thermal Energy Storage (TES) tank is a widely proven technology that collects excess process thermal energy to be used during load peak hours.
 By producing chilled water in the evening and using it during daily peak hours there are several advantages.
-ARANER’S thermal storage tanks provide a tailor-made solution in the fields of refrigeration, cooling and heating for thai market.
+ARANER’S thermal storage tanks provide a tailor-made solution in the fields of refrigeration, cooling and heating for indonesian market.

 Save your excess, use it on demand

 The TES technology, in combination with TIAC solutions and District Energy plants, allows for a reduction in operation costs and refrigerant plant capacity requirements.
 ARANER provides and designs Ice storage, Stratified water storage and Salt storage.
 Our in-house technology provides state-of-the-art thermal storage systems, resulting in better performance and reduced charging times.